How to prepare for Mott MacDonald's graduate and placement interview questions

 According to Mott MacDonald and the reports of graduates who have attended interviews with the company, questions are based around:

-- your competencies and skills – you’ll usually be asked for examples of when you’ve demonstrated particular skills
+- your competencies and skills – you’ll usually be asked for examples of when you’ve demonstrated particular skills or when you have acted in accordance with certain values

-- your motivations for applying to Mott MacDonald, wanting to pursue a career in the sector and why you are interested in consulting rather than contracting
+- your motivations for applying to Mott MacDonald, wanting to pursue a career in the sector and why you are interested in consulting rather than contracting (if you come from a construction or engineering background)

-- how you would benefit the company
+- how you would contribute to the company

 - your personal strengths and weaknesses